-This paper also touches on the notion of non-uniqueness in designing PFs, which has been discussed in the literature but mainly restricted to the linear-Gaussian case and freedom of the particle movements.
-For example, \cite{Abedi2019} provides a systematic exploration of the non-uniqueness within the class of linear FPF in terms of gauge transforms and \cite{Taghvaei2020} studies the non-uniqueness of the feedback control law in particle dynamics for different types of ensemble Kalman filters.
-The aforementioned paper \cite{Pathiraja2020} also explores the non-uniqueness in unweighted PFs and gives a general formulation from which existing filters can be obtained as special cases by making specific assumptions on the form of the coefficients.
-In this work, we examine the non-uniqueness in a more general setting that includes weight dynamics.
+This paper also touches on the notion of nonuniqueness in designing PFs, which has been discussed in the literature but mainly restricted to the linear-Gaussian case and freedom of the particle movements.
+For example, \cite{Abedi2019} provides a systematic exploration of the nonuniqueness within the class of linear FPF in terms of gauge transforms and \cite{Taghvaei2020} studies the nonuniqueness of the feedback control law in particle dynamics for different types of ensemble Kalman filters.
+The aforementioned paper \cite{Pathiraja2020} also explores the nonuniqueness in unweighted PFs and gives a general formulation from which existing filters can be obtained as special cases by making specific assumptions on the form of the coefficients.
+In this work, we examine the nonuniqueness in a more general setting that includes weight dynamics.

-\section{MAIN RESULTS}
+\section{Main results}